 Don’t discount people just because they don’t have a Computer Science degree.

 Not going to university for a Computer Science degree is not a sign of lack of potential or ability.
 In fact, many bootcamp users graduated with a degree in other, seemingly unrelated specialisations.
 Most people who choose bootcamps do so to change careers and/or to save valuable time and money.

-It’s because of this that the bootcamp route is increasingly becoming a mainstream path into tech.
-And, the fact is, bootcamp graduates tend to be highly motivated, hungry developers who are willing to go the extra mile and self-learn – after all, they have to be, to graduate from the intensive bootcamps!
+This is actually why the bootcamp route seems to be becoming a mainstream path into tech.
+And, the fact is, bootcamp graduates tend to be highly motivated, hungry developers who are willing to go the extra mile and self-learn – after all, they have to be, to graduate from intensive bootcamps!

-Test people for their skills and potential, not their certifications.
+Judge people on their skills and potential, not their certifications.